Columbus Anesthesia Error Attorneys

 - Sedating the patient for much longer than is intended

 - Failure to provide the proper amount of oxygen to the patient

 In addition to properly managing the patient who will be receiving the anesthesia, two key factors in preventing anesthesia errors involve medical records and staff communication.
-When a patient is scheduled to undergo surgery, they will likely work with doctors, nurses, administrative staff, and surgeons — all of whom are rarely in the same room all at once.
+When a patient is scheduled to undergo surgery, he or she will likely work with doctors, nurses, administrative staff, and surgeons – all of whom are rarely in the same room all at once.
 When records are not meticulously tracked and communication breaks down, it can result in errors, which can injure the patient in the short-term and long-term.